New York gynecologist indicted on federal charges of sexually assaulting patients

 On behalf of the victims, DiPietro is also suing Columbia University, accusing the administration of knowingly allowing the abuses to continue unfettered for decades.

-“To me what happened was Hadden was allowed to negotiate something closely resembled an early retirement than a criminal sentence for a sexual felony,” DiPietro said of Hadden’s earlier plea deal.
+“To me, what happened was Hadden was allowed to negotiate something closely resembled an early retirement than a criminal sentence for a sexual felony,” DiPietro said of Hadden’s earlier plea deal.

-In an emotional interview with CNN Evelyn Yang called the punishment a “slap on the wrist.”
+In an emotional interview with CNN, Evelyn Yang called the punishment a “slap on the wrist.”
 Yang said she was seven months pregnant when Hadden assaulted her at the end of a routine appointment.

 “I just kind of froze, like a deer in headlights.
 Just frozen,” she told CNN in January. “ … I remember trying to fix my eyes on a spot on the wall and just trying to avoid seeing his face as he was assaulting me.
 Just waiting for it to be over.”